 Pasta with tuna and tomato sauce is one of the dishes we make most at home, as a quick and tasty comfort meal, with ingredients that we always have in our pantry.

-This recipe for pasta with tuna and crispy bread crumbs adds some elements that make this dish even better: the crunchy breadcrumbs, and the acidity of the capers and lemon, in addition to the intense flavor of the olives.
+This recipe for tuna pasta and crispy bread crumbs adds some elements that make this dish even better: the crunchy breadcrumbs, and the acidity of the capers and lemon, in addition to the intense flavor of the olives.
 Perfect combinations, to do again and again!